-A virtual, gracious welcome from Cathedral Antiques Show Chair, Anne Matthews, and Co-Chair, Caroline Wallace.
-We’ll hear from Honorary Show Chairs, Sam and Boog Candler, Honorary Architectural/Design Chair, Norman Askins and Bruce Deel, President & CEO of this year’s deserving beneficiary City of Refuge.
-Learn how City of Refuge plans to utilize this year’s proceeds from the Show in a time when needs are greater than ever.
-We will highlight our generous corporate sponsors, detail this year’s virtually amazing line up of speakers and take a walk down memory lane with a video highlighting 50 years of stories and photographs from past Show Chairs.
+A virtual, gracious welcome from Cathedral Antiques Show Chair Anne Matthews and Co-Chair Caroline Wallace.
+We’ll hear from Honorary Show Chairs Boog and Sam Candler, Honorary Architectural/Design Chair Norman Askins and Bruce Deel, President & CEO of this year’s deserving beneficiary City of Refuge.
+Learn how City of Refuge plans to utilize the show proceeds in a time when needs are greater than ever.
+We will highlight our generous sponsors, detail this year’s amazing line up of speakers and take a walk down memory lane with a video highlighting the last 50 years of the Cathedral Antiques Show.
 Bid on our exciting NEW Auction items especially curated for the Show.

 Take a virtual stroll through three of Buckhead’s finest, most beautifully decorated homes.
-Ticket holders will enjoy exclusive virtual access to tour three homes at their leisure with the home’s designers and architects, Norman Askins, Casey Kessee, Tim Adams, Caroline Rolader and Nancy Izlar.
+Ticket holders will enjoy exclusive virtual access to tour three homes at their leisure with the home’s designers and architects: Norman Askins, Casey Keesee, Tim Adams, Caroline Rolader and Nancy Izlar.

 City of Refuge (COR) was founded by Bruce Deel in 1997 with a mission to transform the lives of individuals and communities in Atlanta and beyond.
 The faith-based nonprofit is housed in a 210,000-square-foot warehouse on the Westside in the 30314 zip code: a neighborhood where 60% of murders in Atlanta happen and nearly 40% of the residents live below the federal poverty line.